 The Institute’s training programs provide continuing education that saves both crew and passenger lives and meets the challenges faced in the new millennium of maritime security.
 SCI staff works with experts from various fields preparing curricula and designing simulator exercises.

 SCI’s computer simulators rank top in the world.
-They challenge mariners’ reactions and skills, using realistic, three-dimensional projections on a lifelike replica of a towboat pilothouse.
+They challenge mariners’ reactions and skills with highly dynamic exercises, interactive and unique to each mariner’s judgment and decision-making.
 SCI has more than 20 years of multi-bridge interactive simulation experience.

 9650 High Level Road